AIS Independent schools: Now’s the time campaign updates

 These include:

-These improvements will particularly benefit teachers with teaching experience of four or more years at Proficient, teachers who have been deemed Band 3 under the previous MEAs and Band 3 teachers in leadership positions.
+These improvements particularly benefit teachers with teaching experience of four or more years at Proficient, teachers who have been deemed Band 3 under the previous MEAs and Band 3 teachers in leadership positions.

 Improvements in rates of pay for PAOS